Instructions for Applying for the PhD in Communication Sciences and Disorders

 PhD program applications will be accepted throughout the year.
 Applications submitted by February 1 will be considered for funding to begin in the following Fall semester.

 UofM Application: To begin an application, PhD program applicants should use this link to the University's application system.
 The application requires a one-time $30 application fee for domestic applicants.
 The fee does not have to be resubmitted if a student is reapplying to the program.

 The following materials must be included with each application:

 Official Transcripts: Applicants must submit proof that they have earned a bachelor's or master's degree from an accredited college or university.
 Official transcripts must be sent directly to the Graduate School from all universities where they have completed coursework.
 If the applicant is a UofM alumnus, it is not necessary to have an official transcript sent to Graduate Admissions.

 Official GRE Scores: Applicants are required to take the Graduate Record Examination (GRE-General Test).
 Test scores must be sent directly to Graduate Admissions by the testing agency.
 The UofM institution code number for reporting ETS scores is R-1459.
 Applicants' test scores must be less than 5 years old at the time the application is completed.

-Three Letters of Recommendation: Applicants should have 3 reviewers email letters of recommendation to Dr. D. Kimbrough Oller, chair of the committee that manages PhD Admissions.
-All materials sent to Dr. Oller can be emailed to firstname.lastname@example.org.
+Three Letters of Recommendation: Applicants should have 3 reviewers email letters of recommendation to the Chair of PhD Admissions Committee.

-Resume: Applicants are required to submit a current resume or CV describing all of their college and university-level educational and work experiences also directly to Dr. Oller.
+Resume: Applicants are required to submit a current resume or CV describing all of their college and university-level educational and work experiences also directly to the Chair of PhD Admissions Committee.

 Contact Information: Applicants should submit contact information indicating where they can reliably be reached from the time of application up to the time they may matriculate.